pkg-mgr/pvm/README.md

 # pnpmvm
 Version Manager for pnpm

+Tested with zsh, bash and fish shells on macOS.
+May work with others as well.
+WSL may work but is not yet tested.

 ## Installation

 First, remove any currently-installed pnpm versions.
 You can detect versions with `which pnpm` and then rm the file.
 You may need to do this more than once.